airien/choochoo/Kundeinformasjonstjenester.Web/README.md

 # The ScreenWeb.
-This is the webapplication that shows url content in a IFrame.
-The content can be updated by sending a post request with the station, track and/or screen to update to to the ConnectionAPI
-Todo:
+This is the webapplication that will let users push content and updates to screens
+TODO:
+- Security and Login
 - Styling
-- Security
+- Proper homepage
-- Do some sort of choosing what to connect as in a start up screen

 ## Available Scripts

 In the project directory, you can run: